 Lewis & Clark Law School has welcomed many students from around the world into its programs.
-We currently hold Memoranda of Understanding (MOU) that support the exchange of enrolled law students with several premier institutions around the world.
+We currently hold Memoranda of Understanding (MOU) with several premier institutions around the world, some of which support the exchange of enrolled law students.
 Exchanges can be one semester or one year in length.

 If you are a Lewis & Clark Student interested in studying at a partner school, e-mail Libby Davis, Associate Dean for Student Affairs, for more information.

 Are you an international exchange student who has already been admitted to our program?
 If so, visit our admitted students page for valuable resources.